tobiasbriones/blog/philosophy/experience/i-just-turned-the-lights-off-put-my-headphones-on-and-read-this-crazy-paper-about-swe-commandments-2022-10-15/index.md

-I was going to publish this as a short post to LinkedIn, but I was kind of afraid the public could've \*stolen\* some of my ideas, and I haven't even bought the super premium "math.software" name 🤣, so the blog is the healthy place to post important information instead, and I avoid giving LinkedIn my content.
-I think posting to centralized social media is a way of the "poor man's copyright" too, so it's an advantage of social media on the other hand.
+I was going to publish this as a short post to LinkedIn, but I was kind of afraid the public could've \*stolen\* some of my ideas, and I haven't even bought the super premium "math.software" name, so the blog is the healthy place to post important information instead, and I avoid giving LinkedIn my content.
+On the other hand, I think posting to centralized social media is a way of the "poor man's copyright" too, so that could be an advantage of using social media in this era.
+I publish mostly everything as open-source/free-culture, but even so, we have to take care of certain attacks like cybersquatting for example.

 ## Paper Review